amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 ## ***deep learning***

 Then came the age of Internet Giants—the early 2000s.
 Massive, simultaneous advances in computing power, storage capacity, network connectivity, graphics technology, and software techniques conspired to create the fastest growth in the history of human invention.
 The Web came of age.
-Online shopping became the norm.
-Billion-user social media platforms became a reality.
-The Internet Giants saw gold in the users' private data, which they procured by giving away free online services.
-[Big data](https://en.wikipedia.org/wiki/Big_data) was born.
+Online shopping and social media became the norm.
+Billion-user platforms became commonplace.
+The Internet Giants saw gold to be mined in the private data that the users willingly exchanged for free access to frivolous social media services.
+[Big data](https://en.wikipedia.org/wiki/Big_data) was thus born.
 By 2010s, everything converged: massive amounts of collected data, advances in NN algorithms, huge rise in processing power.
 It was in this Era of Data that people began recognising the true potential of BP, or rather its descendant—[deep learning](https://en.wikipedia.org/wiki/Deep_learning) (DL).

 Whereas the classic BPs of the 1990s could only use two or three layers of neurons due to hardware limitations, the DLs of the 2010s routinely employ many layers and many different types of neurons.
 Today, home users of DLs train their networks on powerful, but inexpensive, graphics cards, like the [nVIDIA RTX](https://www.nvidia.com/en-us/design-visualization/desktop-graphics/) so as to exploit the GPU's built-in support for parallel matrix operations across tens of thousands of cores.
 The "deep" in deep learning refers to the many layers of neurons, as shown below in grey boxes.